evildrummer/RoomPrepper/README.md

 - added option to continue even if ICMP is disabled on target
 - changed default editor from nano to vim
-- added parnet folder "writeups"
+- added parent folder "writeups"

 The folders for the platform will be created in the home directory (~/writeups/PLATFORM/BOXNAME)

 ## Usage:

 ./start_new_room.sh
 ./createLists.sh (to create a user.lst & password.lst out of your notes.md)

 ## Screen with example input